Skip to Content

 “The decision was based on [adapting to] the academy structure,” he said.
 “The data has shown us that we as a school have got to find a different way to do what we do so that we can meet [the needs of] more young people … I worry about the 16 percent of students who are not graduating.
 That’s serious to me.”

 In addition to its low graduation rates, ACHS has recently struggled to meet state averages for standardized test scores.
-Last school year, the majority of students taking the Virginia Standards of Learning (SOL) exams for math, science or history did not pass.
+Last school year, the majority of students taking the Virginia Standards of Learning exams for math, science or history did not pass.
 Only on the reading and writing SOL exams did students pass at a rate above state averages.

 “When I think about school improvement … I think about the role of the current assistant principals,” said Sanders.
 “They have so much on their plate.
 They’re trying to both manage development and improvement in professional and teacher practices, and support students in multiple areas.”